machine mastery

 1. Dose: Use scale, aim for ±0.2g consistency

-2. Distribute: WDT thoroughly
+2. Distribute: Thorough WDT

-3. Level: Use tool or palm to flatten
+3. Level: Tool or palm to flatten

-4. Tamp: Straight, level, consistent pressure
+4. Tamp: Straight, level, consistent

-5. Lock: Insert portafilter gently, don’t knock
+5. Lock: Insert portafilter gently—don’t knock it around

 Step 5: Adjust Variables

-If issues persist:
+If problems persist:

 1. Grind slightly coarser: Reduces extreme resistance